willdurand/BazingaJsTranslationBundle/Resources/doc/index.md

     <script type="text/javascript" src="{{ asset_url }}"></script>
 {% endjavascripts %}
 ```

-You have to load the `config.js` file, which contains the configuration for the
-JS Translator, then you can load all translation files that have been dumped.
-Note that dumped files don't contain any configuration, they only add messages
-to the JS Translator.

 In the example above, all translation files from your entire project will be
 loaded.
 Of course you can load specific domains: `translations/admin/*.js`.